Applications for our November 2013 event will open in August 1.

 Is my booth fee refundable?

-Once you are made aware of your acceptance, you must submit your payment within two weeks.
+Once you are made aware of your acceptance, you must submit your payment by the due date.
 If payment is not received via PayPal, your spot will immediately be given to the next person on the waiting list.
 No refunds will be given if you cannot make it.

 If you must cancel, you forfeit your fee and your space in the show.
 You may not fill your spot with another vendor.
 We will offer the space to the next vendor on our waiting list.